-- Think about how you engage with your patients in the ten areas listed on page X, if applicable to your practice. - Participate in skills training. - Implement the skills learned in training, and identify reminders or other methods to maintain these practices. - Actively recommend and use high quality decision aids with your patients.

-• Document use of shared decision making in the medical record, see page X.
+- Think about how to engage with your patients in the ten areas listed on page 4, if applicable to your practice.
+Review page 3-5 including the infographics. - Participate in skills training.
+Shared decision making is a learned skill-set that is supported by patient decision aids. - Implement the skills learned in training, and identify reminders or other methods to maintain these practices. - Actively recommend and use high quality decision aids with your patients. - Document use of shared decision making in the medical record, see page 12-13.